atropos-null/LS/py109/py109_studyguide.md

 print(car)  # {'type': 'sedan', 'color': 'blue', 'year': 2003}
 ```

-2. **The `pop()` method**:  removes a key-value pair and returns the value associated with the removed key.
+2. **The `pop()` method** removes a key-value pair and returns the value associated with the removed key.
 It will accept a default value as a second argument to return if the key doesn't exist, however if a key nor a default does not exist, it will raise a `KeyError`.
 This is a useful method when you know what you are removing.
 ```python

 car = {